YawBrefo/abd/README.md

  - step b.
 ATS polygons is intersected with 80,972 well point features in QGIS, the resulting 4,052 (wells_poly) multipolygons within which the wells were located was filtered out.

- - step c. from the 4,052 wells_poly shapefiles 10 polygon samples are selected for planet download.
+ - step c. from the 4,052 wells_poly shapefiles about 10 polygon samples are selected for planet download.

  - step d.
 10 polygon shapefiles are converted to 10 geojson files.